Flipping money, or spending money on some sort of asset and then reselling it for profit, is one of the oldest side hustles in the books.

-Another way to flip money is to invest using real estate crowdfunding platforms.
+Another way to flip money is to invest using real estate investing platforms.

 Unlike traditional real estate investing which requires immense capital, real estate crowdfunding is more beginner-friendly.

-With crowdfunding platforms, you can buy shares of income-generating real estate since investors pool their money together to buy properties.
+With these investing platforms, you can buy shares of income-generating real estate since investors pool their money together to buy properties.